miyagawa/cpanminus/README.md

 ## Does this really work?

-I tested installing Moose, Catalyst, Jifty and Plack using cpanminus successfully.
+I tested installing Moose, Catalyst, Jifty and Plack using cpanminus and the installation was all successful.

-## So you're damaging the CPAN toolchain ecosystem with this?
+## So you're ignoring the CPAN toolchain ecosystem with this?

 No, that's not my intention.
 As a developer with 190 modules on CPAN, I appreciate and respect the CPAN toolchain developers for their great effort.
-And believe me, I've been contributing a lot to improve the ecosystem as well with patches for Module::Install and local::lib etc.
+As a fact I've been contributing to improve the ecosystem as well with patches for CPAN, Module::Install and local::lib etc.

-However I've learned that in some rare cases (for poor users), setting up a CPAN toolchain feels like just another yak to shave.
-This tool is a super tiny shaver to eliminate the yak in that particular case.
+However I've learned that in some rare cases, especially for less experienced users, setting up a CPAN toolchain "in the right way" feels like just another yak to shave, and this tool is a super tiny shaver to eliminate the yak in that particular case.

 ## Should I use this?